This Website

 has the rarer blue grips.
 A good collector's item.

 When they first came out with this "little" gun it was engraved Pinto on the side.
-A few runs of units were shipped and immediately Ford Motor Company wrote a trademark infringement letter because they had just came out with the Pinto automobile.
+A few runs of units were shipped and immediately Ford Motor Company wrote a trademark infringement letter because they were coming out with the Pinto automobile.
 Rather than argue, Nichols Industries just changed the name to Paint by machining out the Pinto lettering in the tool and re-engraving Paint over it.
 The word Paint is on a raised platform because of this, whereas Pinto was engraved directly into the body of the gun.
 To collectors this is important to know, because they really need one of each for a full collection and the Pinto is more rare.

 Cute, huh?